linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

            0.00    0.00    0.00    0.00    0.00  100.00
 {{< /output >}}

-A Linode that is experiencing CPU steal however will have CPU steal that can be as high as several percentage points.
-The following for example, reflects a Linode that is encountering a low level of steal:
+An instance that is experiencing CPU steal can have CPU steal as high as several percentage points.
+The following, for example, reflects an instance that is encountering a low level of steal:

 {{< output >}}
 avg-cpu:  %user   %nice %system %iowait  %steal   %idle